Alexandre de Moraes: United States Department of State report

 On 12 August 2025, the Trump administration stated that the human rights situation in Brazil had deteriorated and accused the Judiciary of adopting measures that would undermine freedom of expression.
 Published by the United States Department of State, the report—which assesses the human rights situation worldwide—specifically named justice Alexandre de Moraes: "Court records reveal that he personally ordered the suspension of more than 100 user accounts on the social media platform X (formerly Twitter), disproportionately suppressing the speech of supporters of former president Jair Bolsonaro, instead of adopting narrower measures to penalize content that incited imminent illegal action or harassment".

 The same report, which also mentioned a deterioration of human rights in South Africa, ignored the anti-democratic efforts of Hungary's government, omitted the humanitarian crisis in the Gaza Strip caused by Israel, and softened its tone on Nayib Bukele's El Salvador, ignoring accusations of human rights violations in that country.
 Critics claimed it was politically motivated; among them, former Department of State official Josh Paul, who noted that the document "demonstrates what happens when political agendas take precedence over facts".
 The previous year's report had found no significant changes in the human rights situation in either Brazil or South Africa.
 Established democracies in Europe were also criticized in this report by the Trump administration; according to the document, France and Germany had "credible reports of serious restrictions on freedom of expression".

 The non-governmental organization Human Rights Watch accused the United States government of political manipulation and lies in the document; according to the organization, by ignoring violations in allied countries, there was an "exercise in cover-up and deception", turning the report into "a weapon that makes autocrats appear palatable and downplays the abuses that occur in those places".
 Human Rights Watch considered that the 2025 edition of the document undermined its credibility, also accusing Trump of manipulation in the case of Brazil.

+Banco Master case

+In 2025 and 2026, Justice Alexandre de Moraes came under scrutiny in connection with the Banco Master case.
+Reports indicated that the law firm of his wife, Viviane Barci de Moraes, had signed a contract with Banco Master valued at approximately R$129 million over a multi-year period.

+According to media reports and information presented to a Brazilian Senate parliamentary inquiry commission (CPI), the firm received tens of millions of reais in payments between 2024 and 2025.

+The case raised concerns among commentators about potential conflicts of interest, given Moraes' position on the Supreme Federal Court.

+Separately, investigations involving Banco Master have included allegations of financial crimes and corruption, though no charges have been brought against Moraes.

+Moraes and his wife's law firm have denied any wrongdoing.